Cray-HPE/docs-csm/install/troubleshooting_ceph_csi.md

       csi-sma-secret                Opaque                                2      3h51m
       ```

-      Check your results against the above examples.
+      Check the results against the above examples.

       If any components are missing, continue to the next step.